 b.
-Separates the total amount of cash paid into a principal portion (presented with financial activities), and interest (presented in financial activities) in the consolidated statement of cash flows.
+Separates the total amount of cash paid into a principal portion (presented with financial activities), interest (presented in financial activities) and capitalised interest (presented in investing activities) in the consolidated statement of cash flows.

 The Company has taken practical expedients as per below: